-Arkansas Northeastern College's Technical Center is a workforce education center that offers both high school and college credit in technical programs to high school students in Mississippi County.
-The Center's curriculum serves as an extension of high school curricular offerings by providing students with hands-on training in the technical fields.
-Services are offered at NO COST to the students!
-Books, tuition and fees are provided through the Center and funded by the local school districts and the Arkansas Department of Career Education.
+Arkansas Northeastern College's Technical Center, located on the ANC Burdette Campus, is a workforce education center that offers both high school and college credit in technical programs to high school students in Mississippi County, Arkansas.
+Services are offered at NO COST to the students.
+Books, tuition and fees are provided through the Center and funded by the local school districts and the Arkansas Department of Workforce Education.
+The Center's curriculum serves as an extension of high school curricular offerings by providing students with hands-on training in the following technical fields:

 To assist students in making informed career choices

 Students select a career pathway based on their interests and aptitudes.
 Their experiences in the program help them make informed career choices.

 To prepare students to enter the workforce upon high school graduation

 ANC Technical Center programs teach students marketable job skills and lead them to an industry certification, Certificate of Proficiency, Technical Certificate or an Associate's degree from Arkansas Northeastern College.

 To encourage students to continue their education after high school